Key takeaways

 Generally, most standard homeowners insurance policies include the following coverage types:

-The most common homeowners insurance perils are:
+The most common homeowners insurance perils that are covered include:

 • Fire and smoke